Nepiki/Guides/Defender-(Arcade).md

 * When they're dropped by a lander.
 * When you accidentally shoot them.

 When you lose all your humanoids, the planet explodes and you enter "free-space" mode, where all the enemies are incredibly more difficult and aggressive.
 Successfully playing in free-space mode requires special training and tactics.
-As a result, most games end very quickly, with seconds, when entering free-space mode.
+As a result, most games end very quickly, within seconds, when entering free-space mode.

 <br>
 <p align="center">